stanton119/data-analysis/TFLCycles/README.md

 * Add new features to regression model
 * Add is_holiday feature
 * Add short term weather trend - in case people cycle based on yesterdays weather and not todays forcast
+* Fit the regression model on bootstrap samples to get sampling distribution and covariances for each regression coefficient